coq/platform-docs/README.md

 like "How to define functions by well-founded recursion and reason about them".

 > [!TIP]
-> To gain useful insights about what documentation should be, we recommand
+> To gain useful insights about what documentation should be, we recommend
 > checking out the website [diataxis](https://diataxis.fr/) that discusses the
 > different kind of documentations.
 > In particular the [difference between tutorials and how-to](https://diataxis.fr/tutorials-how-to/)